Background pattern

 2. Connect the administration equipment.
 Consult the instructions accompanying the equipment for connection, priming, and administration of the solution.

 Warning: Added medications may be incompatible.
-(See the section 5 "Incompatibilities of added medications" below)
+(See section 5 "Incompatibilities of Added Medications" below)

 3. Mix the medication and solution carefully.
-For high-density medications, such as potassium chloride, gently move the tubes while in the vertical position and mix.
+For high-density medications, such as potassium chloride, gently move the tubes while they are in a vertical position and mix.

-4. Remove the container from the intravenous support and/or turn it to a vertical position.
+4. Remove the container from the intravenous support and/or turn it to put it in a vertical position.

-5. Empty both tubes by gently tapping them while the container is in the vertical position.
+5. Empty both tubes by gently tapping them while the container is in a vertical position.

 6. Mix the solution and medication carefully.

-7. Replace the container in the use position, reopen the clamp, and continue administration.
+7. Return the container to its original position, reopen the clamp, and continue administration.

-Before use, the physical and chemical stability of any additional medication to the pH of Physiological Solution 0.9% in the Clear-Flex bag must be established.
+Before use, the physical and chemical stability of any added medication must be established at the pH of the 0.9% Sodium Chloride Solution in the Clear-Flex bag.

-From a microbiological point of view, the diluted product must be used immediately unless the addition of medications has been carried out in validated and aseptic conditions.
+From a microbiological point of view, the diluted product must be used immediately unless the addition of medications has been carried out under aseptic and validated conditions.
 If not used immediately, the conditions and storage times used before use are the responsibility of the user.

 As with all parenteral solutions, the incompatibility of added medications to the solution in the Clear-Flex bag must be verified before addition.